-In 2018, ProcurementIQ estimates that there are 80 firms publishing GIS software in the United States.
-Collectively, the top four publishing firms account for 71.3% of the market, indicating a high level of market share concentration.
-High concentration affords the top firms substantial leverage, making it difficult for buyers to...
+In 2019, ProcurementIQ estimates that there are 130 firms publishing GIS software in the United States.
+Collectively, the top four publishing firms account for about 75.0% of the market, indicating a high level of market share concentration.
+High concentration affords the top firms substantial leverage, making it difficult for buyers...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How closely do you adhere to ISO standards?
 Have you received any certifications from the ISO?

 What additional safeguards have you established to ensure data accuracy?